kyle-espinosa/streamlit-dashboard-template/README.md

 ### 📖 Pages:

 1. `Dataset` - Brief description of the Iris Flower dataset used in this dashboard.
-2. `EDA` - Exploratory Data Analysis of the Iris Flower dataset.
+2. `EDA` - Exploratory Data Analysis of the Amazon Phone Prices, Ratings & Sales dataset.
 Highlighting the distribution of Iris species and the relationship between the features.
 Includes graphs such as Pie Chart, Scatter Plots, and Pairwise Scatter Plot Matrix.

+   Histogram, Scatter Plot, Pairwise Scatter Plot, and Confusion Matrix. bar plot
-3. `Data Cleaning / Pre-processing` - Data cleaning and pre-processing steps such as encoding the species column and splitting the dataset into training and testing sets.
+4. `Data Cleaning / Pre-processing` - Data cleaning and pre-processing steps such as encoding the species column and splitting the dataset into training and testing sets.
-4. `Machine Learning` - Training two supervised classification models: Decision Tree Classifier and Random Forest Regressor.
+5. `Machine Learning` - Training two supervised classification models: Logistic Regression and Random Forest Regressor.
 Includes model evaluation, feature importance, and tree plot.
-5. `Prediction` - Prediction page where users can input values to predict the Iris species using the trained models.
+6. `Prediction` - Prediction page where users can input values to predict the Iris species using the trained models.
-6. `Conclusion` - Summary of the insights and observations from the EDA and model training.
+7. `Conclusion` - Summary of the insights and observations from the EDA and model training.

 ### 💡 Findings / Insights